Despite having the same purpose, infographics and data visualizations have several differences, as well as diverse applications and benefits.

 Whether you opt for a pie chart or some other map, your website will be more compelling to users.

 An infographic is an excellent addition to marketing because it simplifies understanding.
+It is advised to keep the text short and clear.

 Whether in the form of a bar graph or a map, it will also catch attention and make your content more appealing.